everestial/vcfparser/docs/README.rst

 |

-Similarly, we can loop over each record by using a for-loop:
+Alternately, we can loop over each record by using a for-loop:

 .. code-block:: bash